 Study Abroad Option

 Although it is not a requirement, French majors are encouraged to study abroad in a French-speaking country for a summer, semester, or academic year in order to more fully immerse themselves in the language and culture.
 Interested students may choose from numerous accredited programs sponsored by both American and foreign countries, with approval from King’s College officials.
-Students should consult the Director of Study Abroad (Margaret Kowalsky) and their major-advisor in the Department of Foreign Languages for assistance.
+Students should consult the Office of Study Abroad and their major-advisor in the Department of Foreign Languages for assistance.

 Degree Offered: Bachelor of Arts (B.A.)